tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client MAY use this PSK for future handshakes by including the ticket value in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.
-Servers may send multiple tickets on a single connection, for instance after post-handshake authentication.
 For handshakes that do not use a resumption_psk, the resumption_context is a string of L zeroes.

+The NewSessionTicket message may include multiple ticket labels bound to the same resumption_psk and context; this allows a client to initiate multiple concurrent connections in parallel without exposing themselves to tracking of the PSK label, which is carried in the clear.
+Servers MAY send multiple NewSessionTicket messages on a single connection, for instance after post-handshake authentication.
+When a client receives a NewSessionTicket message it SHOULD discard any existing tickets from this connection.

 %%% Ticket Establishment